-Good morning, Pittsburgh.
 Here's your local news at a glance for Tuesday, the 29th of April.

-- ➤ Club Cafe, a popular South Side music venue that closed at the end of 2024, is set to reopen this summer under new owners from Keystone Artist Connect + co-founded by Maddy Lafferty and Danielle Mashuda.
-The new team will keep the venue’s music tradition alive while adding food, booking options and artist residencies.
-WPXI
+Club Cafe, a popular South Side music venue that closed at the end of 2024, is set to reopen this summer under new owners from Keystone Artist Connect + co-founded by Maddy Lafferty and Danielle Mashuda.

-- ➤ Today the Allegheny County Elections Division announced that mail-in ballots for the May 20 primary are on their way to voters who requested them, and the County Office Building is open for in-person voting from 8:30 a.m. to 4:30 p.m.—voter registration closes May 5 and mail-in ballot applications end May 13.
+Today the Allegheny County Elections Division announced that mail-in ballots for the May 20 primary are on their way to voters who requested them, and the County Office Building is open for in-person voting from 8:30 a.m. to 4:30 p.m.—voter registration closes May 5 and mail-in ballot applications end May 13.
 Satellite offices will offer services on May 10 and 11 as part of an effort to help voters participate in the upcoming election.
-Allegheny County

-- ➤ Today, the Steelers signed veteran wide receiver Robert Woods to a one-year $2 million deal+ he brings 12 years of experience to strengthen the team's offense.
-The team expects him to play a key role in upcoming games.
-Pittsburgh Post-Gazette
+Today, the Steelers signed veteran wide receiver Robert Woods to a one-year $2 million deal+ he brings 12 years of experience to strengthen the team's offense.

-- ➤ The Pittsburgh Penguins and head coach Mike Sullivan agreed to part ways on Monday as announced by Hockey Operations GM Kyle Dubas—who praised Sullivan’s dedication and noted his contributions to the team’s back-to-back Cups.
-The team said it will begin a search for a new head coach immediately.
-WPXI
+The Pittsburgh Penguins and head coach Mike Sullivan agreed to part ways on Monday as announced by Hockey Operations GM Kyle Dubas—who praised Sullivan’s dedication and noted his contributions to the team’s back-to-back Cups.

 AJJ Solo Concert